SixArm/project-management-rope-estimate/README.md

 ROPE starts with the realistic estimate, which is quick and easy.

-ROPE then adds the optimistic estimate.
-This proves useful in practice with stakeholders who are eager.
+ROPE then does the optimistic estimate, which helps stakeholders who are eager.

-ROPE then adds the pessimistic estimate.
-This proves useful in practice with stakeholders who are cautious.
+ROPE then does the pessimistic estimate, which helps stakeholders who are cautious.

-The equilibristic estimate is the most important estimate for wokring with project managers using critical chain.
-We believe critical chain scheduling is the best way forward for sophisticated projects and for agile/lean management.
+ROPE then does the equilibristic estimate, which helps stakeholders who use critical chain, monte carlo simulation, and similar kinds of systems.

-We believe the ROPE mnemonic and the wording works well in practice because the wording focus on intent and feelings, rather than on exact precision.
+We believe the ROPE mnemonic and the wording works well in practice because the wording focuses on intents and feelings, rather than on exact precision or fixed guarantees.

 ### Does ROPE do minimum estimate and maximum estimate?